)

 Emergency medical care coverage

-Doctor’s visits and emergency evacuation are usually covered under group travel insurance.
+Group travel insurance policies usually cover doctor’s visits and emergency evacuation.
 Additionally, some insurers started providing epidemic coverage during the COVID-19 pandemic.

 Trip interruption and cancellation coverage